-The general lessons are that trends in anchored poverty rates reflect national business cycles and average income growth more closely than do trends in the headline indicator.
+One lesson is that trends in anchored poverty rates reflect national business cycles and average income growth more closely than do trends in the headline AROP indicator.
 However, if there is little economic growth, trends in the two poverty indicators can be quite similar.
-Thus it is clear that it is not the use of a relative measure rather than an anchored one that is responsible for European poverty rates not declining markedly.
+Thus use of a relative measure (the AROP rate) rather than an anchored poverty rate is not necessarily the reason why European income poverty rates have not declined markedly.

-A separate issue is whether EU poverty monitoring should be based on nationally-defined standards (as now) or should move to some common standard, in particular a line defined with reference to the EU as a whole.
+A separate issue is whether EU poverty monitoring should be based on nationallydefined standards (as now) or should move to some common standard, in particular a line defined with reference to the EU as a whole.
 In terms of the EU Council's definition (see above), 'the society in which they live' is interpreted as Europe, not the Member State.
 According to Tony Atkinson, an EU-wide line would represent 'a significant move towards viewing the European Union as a social entity' (Atkinson 1998: 29).
 Even if individual citizens did not subscribe to that view, the use of an EU-wide line takes into account that individuals' sense of exclusion may be based on a pan-European reference point rather than simply their national context.
 This makes increasing sense in today's world in which traditional and social media cross borders to reach their audiences.